Burning of Colón

-The Burning of Colón, or the Panama Incident, was a major event of the Colombian Civil War in 1885.
-Panamanian rebels loyal to Pedro Prestan destroyed the city by committing arson before retreating after a battle with federal Colombian troops.
+The Burning of Colón, or the Panama Incident, was a major event of the Colombian Civil War of 1885.
+Panamanian rebels loyal to Pedro Prestan destroyed the city by committing arson before retreating from a battle with federal Colombian troops.
 The episode also included a landing by United States Navy sailors and marines from two warships after the rebels seized American citizens.

 Incident

+In the late 1800s Colombia's political situation was in turmoil as revolution and riots plagued the country.
+In 1885, another revolution began which spilled into the Isthmus of Panama, at the time a province of Colombia.
+The strife occurred during the initial attempt by French contractors to build a canal across the isthmus between the Atlantic and Pacific coasts.
+Colón was the site of the Atlantic entrance to the proposed canal, and French, American, and many other national interests occupied the area.